Lihp8270/TouchRefWatch/HowTo.md

 Drop off is presented as an option at the end of the game.

-**Score keeping**
-Useful for local tournaments or games such as in training sessions where there is no other score keeping method.
-Select the teams by their dominant kit colour.
-The current score will be displayed on the screen.

-To increase the score long press (for a duration of greater than 1 second) the team you wish to add a score for.
-To decrement the score, double tap the team you wish to decrement.

-Note: Disabling score keeping allows for a larger text size of the timer.

 **Haptic Feedback**
 Haptic feedback is the primary method of communicating to you the status of the game.

 You will receive the following haptic feedbacks from the watch.
-1 buzz for a 1 minute warning.
-You will get this 1 minute away from half time, until start of the next half, and until the end of the game.
+1 buzz for a 30 second warning.
+You will get this 30 seconds away from half time, until start of the next half, and until the end of the game.

 (Half Time only) - 1 buzz at 15seconds.
 You will receive an additional warning buzz 15 seconds before the second half is due to start.